Concrete vs. Asphalt

 Concrete vs. Asphalt Roads

 You might automatically assume that asphalt is preferable to concrete when it comes to paving roads.
-There would be good reason for that assumption, as up until about 10 years ago, 94 percent of all U.S. pavements were made of asphalt.
+There would be good reason for that assumption, as 94% of all U.S. pavements are made of asphalt.
 However, the choice is no longer so obvious.

 The main reason local governments have chosen asphalt was due to cost.
 But the price of asphalt has risen, and so the greater lifespan of concrete has become a much more important factor.
 In addition, high traffic areas are better suited to concrete because they can take more punishment from heavy vehicles like SUVs and trucks than asphalt can.